 Terrain (www.terrainmaps.gr) Maps published in Athens and offering equally good coverage.
 All maps can be bought online or at major bookstores in Greece.

-- DVDs Greece is region code 2 if buying DVDs to watch back home.
+DVDs Greece is region code 2 for DVDs.

-In cities, debit and credit cards are accepted but in out-of-the-way locations you'll need cash.
-Most towns have ATMs but they're often out of order.
+Debit and credit cards are accepted in cities, but elsewhere it's handy to have cash.
+Most towns have ATMs, but they may be out of order.

 Automated foreign-exchange machines are common in major tourist areas.
 They take all major European currencies, Australian and US dollars and Japanese yen, and are useful in an emergency, although they charge a hefty commission.